 After that night and the dawn came, (oh blessed day!), I spent the next 12 hours deep in personal work and ceremony.
 I spoke my whole life to the trees.
 I watched beetles build their nests.
 I watched ravens go back and forth in their raven-tasks.
 I praised the sun when it came out and lit up the forest in a thousand shades of green.
 I cried over my past and all that had led me to that moment.
 I let the forest take it all from me.

 Immerse yourself in nature.
-You are one and the same.
+There is no seperation.
+You are one.

 And this is when the masks begin to fall.